Cochran Mill Park: hiking the Henry Mill Falls Trail

 Hike 4.8 miles to the beautiful Henry Mill Falls waterfall in Cochran Mill Park, 25 miles southeast of Atlanta.

 The red hiking trail at Cochran Mill Park, southwest of Atlanta near Chattahoochee Hills, crosses several streams en route to a beautiful cascading waterfall at a former mill site.
-The trail hikes a moderate 400 feet elevation change as it follows the meandering Bear Creek on this out-and-back hike to the Henry Mill Falls waterfall.
+The trail rolls gently as it follows the meandering Bear Creek on this out-and-back hike to the Henry Mill Falls waterfall.

 The Henry Mill Falls Trail makes several creek crossings that bring the possibility of wet boots, depending on the creeks’ flow.
 (While several crossings are passable with a long leap, one makes a moderately difficult cross of Bear Creek via stepping stones.)
 The challenging crossing pays off, though: the trail’s remote waterfall ending is beautiful.